Bio

 Heckle Amnesty / Crowd Work

-I’ll slip this section in first because these videos will get referred back to.
+I’ll slip this section in first because these videos will frequently be referred back to.

 June 2024 saw the launch of the Heckle Amnesty series (here).
-For anyone outside of the UK we’ve tended to use heckle / hecklers to refer to what is now known as Crowd Work.
+For anyone outside of the UK we’ve always tended to use heckle / hecklers to refer to what is now known, internationally, as Crowd Work (or Crowdwork).

 Part of this has always been because it keeps it interesting for him.
-People tend to forget that, if you do 2-300 gigs a year, you are like someone in a play – repeating the EXACT same text every single night.
+People tend to forget that, if you do 2-300 gigs a year, you are like someone in a play – repeating the EXACT same text (with the same mannerisms and hand gestures) every single night.
 He’s said in interviews that he HAS to find the jokes that he’s written funny because he has to tell them so many times.

 Some comedians complain that this type of video clip is lazy because it’s just “time filler for clicks”.
-You can, of course, sometimes see that when a newbie comic is just asking the front row what they do and such like.
+You can, of course, sometimes see that perspective, when a newbie comic is putting out content where they are asking the front row what they do and such like as a bit of padding.
 Everyone has to start somewhere…

-Firstly – the crowd work is 100% NOT audience plants or staged in some way.
-He has, for around 20+ years, had a 15–20 minute section of his show where he lets people “have at it” with their best shots at what was originally known in the UK as heckling (now labelled around the world as crowd work).
+Please note – the crowd work is 100% NOT audience plants or staged in some way.
+He has, for around 20+ years, had a 15–20 minute section of his show where he lets people “have at it” with their best shots at what was originally known in the UK as heckling.
 This post discusses the evidence against the hecklers being people that are primed and paid for.

 Wise Words in amongst the d*ck jokes!

-He’s started to show the kinder, more thoughtful and well-read side of himself and the Wisdom Amongst the Funny page (here) has a list of video examples and catchy quotes.
+He’s started to show the kinder, more thoughtful and well-read side of himself and the Wisdom Amongst the Funny page (here) has a list of video examples of him sharing what he’s learned about life (plus some catchy quotes, many of which are on the bottom of the Booklist).

 If you’ve not seen / heard these clips before – they cover topics such as grief, pregnancy, child rearing, people that have declared that they are still alive because of his comedy, feminism, advice for aspiring comedians.